dagfs/pure-spa/readme.md

 window.onhashchange = navigate;
 ```

-To only show the active page, we need to add some styling to hide all pages that is not active.
+To only show the `active` page, we need to add some styling to hide all pages that is not `active`.

 ```css
 .page {